nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Finding a customer by attributes

-1. Deleting a customer while all customers are being shown
+1. Finding a customer while all customers are being shown

     1. Prerequisites: List all customers using the `list` command.
 Multiple customers in the list.

-    1. Test case: `delete Alex Yeoh`<br>
+    1. Test case: `find n/Alex Yeoh`<br>
-       Expected: contact with name 'Alex Yeoh' is deleted from the list.
-Details of the deleted contact shown in the status message.
+       Expected: contact with name 'Alex Yeoh' is listed.
+Details of the filtered contact is shown in the status message.
 Timestamp in the status bar is updated.

+    1. Test case: `find cp/Tesla`<br>
+       Expected: contacts whose car brand preference is a 'tesla' will be listed.
+Details of the filtered contacts is shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `find n/Alex Yeoh /and cp/Tesla`<br>
+       Expected: contact whose name is 'Alex Yeoh' and carbrand preference is a 'tesla' will be listed.
+       <br> Details of the filtered contacts is shown in the status message.
+Timestamp in the status bar is updated.

-    1. Test case: `delete Invalid@Name`<br>
+    1. Test case: `find n/`<br>
-       Expected: No customer is deleted.
+       Expected: No customer is found.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`
+    1. Other incorrect delete commands to try: `find`
        Expected: Similar to previous.

 1. _{ more test cases …​ }_